 \subsection{Functions conditionally of negative type}

-In this subsection, we shall continue to deal with the special case of a fiber product corresponding to two copies of the same surjective homomorphism $f:G\to H$.
-By Lemma \ref{lem-gpth}, it suffices to deal with semi-direct products.
 The Delorme-Guichardet Theorem \cite[Theorem 2.12.4]{BdlHV} says that, for $\sigma$-compact locally compact groups, Property (T) is equivalent to Property (FH).
 Recall that a group $G$ is said to have Property (FH) if any affine isometric action of $G$ on a real Hilbert space has a fixed point.
 Property (FH) can be expressed in terms of functions conditionally of negative type \cite[Theorem 2.10.4]{BdlHV}.
 We now derive an analogous statement in the case of a semidirect product $N\rtimes G$, where $G$ already has Property (FH).

 \begin{theorem} Let $G$ be a topological group having Property (FH), which acts continuously by automorphisms on a topological group $N$.
 This induces an action of $G$ on the space of functions conditionally of negative type on $N$.
 Then $N\rtimes G$ has Property (FH) if and only if every $G$-invariant function conditionally of negative type on $N$ is bounded. \end{theorem}